What Is ISO 13485 Certification?

 Your processes are controlled and documented

-Certification is issued for the defined scope of your medical device activities.
+Certification is issued for a defined scope of medical device activities.

 Who Needs ISO 13485 Certification?